 You can serve English scones with clotted cream, whipped cream, jam, lemon curd, butter, or cream cheese.
-My favorite way to enjoy the scones is a little different, but I enjoy cutting the scones in half and dip them in hot black tea.
+My favourite way to enjoy the scones is a little different, but I enjoy cutting the scones in half and dipping them in hot black tea.
 Try it; you might like it!

 - 2 cups all-purpose flour